tusharui/sketchy_io/Contributing.md

 ## setup & installation

-- run ` make install ` in root to install all the dependency
+- run ` make setup ` in root to install all the dependency. ` Note: one time cmd `.
 - terminal 1 : ` cd web ` && ` bun dev ` to run ui in port `3001`
 - terminal 2 : ` cd server ` && ` bun dev ` to run server in port `3000`